You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to stay alert and aware of one’s surroundings.
-The phrase uses the figurative image of a swiveling head to represent heightened vigilance.
+The idiom uses the figurative image of a swiveling head to represent heightened vigilance.

 Origin: